Rotorua Mongrel Mob member Raymond Jury on trial for murdering Trevor Rikihana

-A long-time patched Mongrel Mob member smashed a fellow gang member over the head with a hammer and strangled him with a towel over money before driving him to his friend's house and dumping his body in the driveway.
+A longtime patched Mongrel Mob member is accused of smashing a fellow gang member over the head with a hammer and strangling him with a towel over money before driving him to his friend's house and dumping his body in the driveway.

 That is the basis of the Crown case against Raymond Iveagh Jury, 58, whose trial began today in the High Court at Rotorua.